 While it differs in each province and territory, generally when you are in provincial / territorial court, the proper way to address the judge is "your Honor".
 When you are in superior trial court, the proper way to address the judge is "my Lord" or "my Lady".
 If in doubt you can use "Judge" (for Provincial Court) or "Justice" (for superior courts).
-You should call everyone else b their title and last name, e.g. Mr or Ms use slang, never swear or insult anyone in the courtroom and be mature about the way you address the court.
+You should call everyone else by their title and last name, e.g. Mr. or Ms. .

 Do your best to speak clearly and calmly when it is your turn to speak.
 Take your time.
-Do not
+Do not use slang, never swear or insult anyone in the courtroom and be mature about the way you address the court.